-- (1) If a school defeats a team twice, it will receive the number of wins that opponent has twice in its power rating. - (2) The maximum number of power rating points a school can receive for a win is 20, which is the maximum number of victories a CIAC school can have in a season.
-If a school defeats an out-of-state school that has more than 20 wins, the school will receive 20 points in its power rating. - c.
+- (1) If a school defeats a team twice, it will receive the number of wins that opponent has twice in its power rating. - (2) The maximum number of power rating points a school can receive for a win is 19.
+If a school defeats an out-of-state school that has more than 19 wins, the school will receive 19 points in its power rating. - c.
 By-lot Tiebreaker Number If a tie remains, the team securing the higher ranking will be determined electronically by lot using computer assigned random tiebreaker numbers to be set at the start of the season.
 The team with the greater tiebreaker number will secure the higher ranking. - 9.2 A TEAM MAINTAINS ITS INITIAL PERCENTAGE RANKING THROUGHOUT THE TOURNAMENT. - 9.3 Pairings will be made as follows:

 If more than 32 teams qualify, the following qualifying pairings shall be as follows.
-These pairings will be in effect for the 2017 tournament.
+These pairings will be in effect for the 2020 tournament.